Junha0Zhang/junha0Zhang.github.io/_projects/5_project.md

     Neuronavigation developed by Augmedit.
 On the left, the generated MRI mesh.
 Middle, planning before neurosurgery.
 Right, guidance during neurosurgery.
 </div>

 With the novel technology of mixed reality, we implemente a new neuronavigation system based on HoloLens 2, where the hologram of medical images is superimposed on the real patient using an automatic registration algorithm.
-By enabling research mode on Hololens 2, we get access to 8 avaliable sensor streams including IR, visual light, and depth.
-We use these data streams to reconsturct the patient's head in the real world coordinate and register that with patient's MRI.
-With more data accessible, our solution makes it much easier for surgeons to plan and navigate intracranial neurosurgeries.
+The average registration error is only 2.5mm, enabling accurate neuronavigation and planning for surgeons.
+In general, we substantially improve the current solution by building a fast, accurate, and stable workflow.

 <div class="row justify-content-sm-center">